 - Like most involved dental treatments we will gently numb the area very well in order to be able to remove any existing filling and cavity.

 - Sculpting (we call this preparation) of the tooth to provide an ideal fit for the crown.
 A core build-up is a name for a filling that may go underneath a crown to provide the perfect shape and help support your new crown.

-3. Making an impression of your teeth in order to create a custom-made crown (usually takes two to three weeks).
+- An impression of your teeth will be taken in order to create a custom-made crown.